rust-lang/rust/ARCHITECTURE.md

 ## Common workflows

 To try out VS Code extensions, run `cargo install-code`.
+This installs both the `ra_lsp_server` binary and VS Code extension.
+To install only the binary, `use cargo install --path crates/ra_lsp_server --force`

 To see logs from the language server, set `RUST_LOG=info` env variable.
 To see all communication between the server and the client, use `RUST_LOG=gen_lsp_server=debug` (will print quite a bit of stuff).

 To run tests, just `cargo test`.

 To work on VS Code extension, launch code inside `editors/code` and use `F5` to launch/debug.
+To automatically apply formatter and linter suggestions, use `npm run fix`.